 News All Articles

-How the Scottish Open has made its home at the Renaissance Club
+How the Genesis Scottish Open has made its home at the Renaissance Club

 Features

-How the Scottish Open has made its home at the Renaissance Club
+How the Genesis Scottish Open has made its home at the Renaissance Club

-As the Genesis Scottish Open marks its second edition as a co-sanctioned event by the DP World Tour and PGA TOUR, The Renaissance Club continues its association as host venue for a fifth consecutive occasion.
+As the Genesis Scottish Open marks its third edition as a co-sanctioned event by the DP World Tour and PGA TOUR, the Renaissance Club continues its association as host venue for a sixth consecutive occasion.

 Since it first moved to the Renaissance Club in 2019, the event – which has formed part of the Rolex Series since its launch in 2017 – has continued to retain its place in golf’s global calendar the week ahead of The Open.

-Two of the past three winners of golf’s oldest Major have finetuned their preparations by taking part at the Scottish Open, which has long been regarded as one of Europe’s most prestigious tournaments.
+Three of the past four winners of golf’s oldest Major have finetuned their preparations by taking part at the Scottish Open, which has long been regarded as one of Europe’s most prestigious tournaments, including last year's Champion Golfer of the Year Brian Harman.

-Founded in 2008, the Renaissance Club nestles on 300 picturesque acres along the Firth of Forth and is one of the newest additions to the world-famous stretch known as Scotland’s Golf Coast.
+The Renaissance Club itself, which was founded in 2008, is nestled on 300 picturesque acres along the Firth of Forth and is one of the newest additions to the world-famous stretch known as Scotland’s Golf Coast.

-Ahead of last year’s event, the Renaissance Club engaged three-time Major Championship winner Pádraig Harrington as a ‘player consultant’, discussing matters related to course design with renowned American course architect Tom Doak.
+To realise that vision, The Renaissance Club engaged three-time Major Championship winner Pádraig Harrington as a ‘player consultant’ ahead of the 2022 tournament, discussing matters related to course design with renowned American course architect Tom Doak.

 That led to some players questioning its difficulty and whether good shots were being rewarded and bad shots being penalised sufficiently.
 But for all those three editions soft and calm conditions were a key contributing factor.

-Among the changes made before last year, new pot bunkers were built on the right-hand side of the first and seventh fairways, creating a new dilemma for players off the tee, with both holes going on to play over par across the four rounds.
+Among the changes made were new pot bunkers built on the right-hand side of the first and seventh fairways, creating a new dilemma for players off the tee, with both holes going on to play over par across the four rounds.

 In another of the more notable changes, trees were cleared on both sides of the par-five 10th fairway, and a new dune complex built on the right, ensuring a wayward drive would mean it is more challenging to reach the green.